Robbyswimmer/LlamaGymEDU/README.md

 python examples/blackjack.py --episodes 5
 ```

 The script loads `TinyLlama/TinyLlama-1.1B-Chat-v1.0` by default (≈1.1B parameters) and runs fully on CPU or Apple M-series hardware.
+It includes SFT warm-start using demo data from `sft_data/demo_blackjack.jsonl`.
 To try TextWorld, install the optional dependencies and run:

 ```bash
 python scripts/bootstrap.py --extras textworld